hartmond/youtubeRss/README.md

 Fortunately, YouTube provides RSS feeds for channels.
 But I do not want to search an address and add this manually to tt-rss when I subscribe to a new channel.
 I use the subscribe buttons from YouTube.
 This script updates the subscriptions in tt-rss.

+## Usage with docker
+Place the config file in the mounted volume and refence a youtube-credentials file in the relative folder conf/.